 Mr. Reyes moved to Southern California from New York.
-He has always dreamed of becoming a music teacher ever since he was 12 years old so he studied Music Education at one of America's finest music conservatories, the Eastman School of Music.
+He has always wanted to be a music teacher ever since he was 12 years old so he studied Music Education at one of America's finest music conservatories, the Eastman School of Music.
 He received his Bachelor's and Master's degrees there.
 While at Eastman, he was involved in various research projects, with a focus on developing a data-driven music program under the advisement of Dr. Richard Grunow, Dr. Christopher Azzara, and Dr. Ann Marie Stanley.
-Mr. Reyes is also an avid pianist and conductor.
+Mr. Reyes is an avid pianist and conductor.
 He studied with piano pedagogues such as Toti Alvarez, Rebecca Penneys, and Tony Caramia.
 He has played in Carnegie Hall's Weill Recital Hall twice, being featured as a junior AMTL (NYC) performing artist.
 He has extensive experience in conducting vocal & wind ensembles, chamber groups, and the Eastman Graduate Conducting Orchestra under the tutelage of Dr. William Weinert, Dr. Mark Scatterday, and Brad Lubman.

 Mr. Reyes worked in an inner-city school district in